Chymyst/chymyst-core/docs/chymyst07.md

 site (
   go { case beginCritical(_, reply) + access(_) =>
-    val endCritical = m[Unit] // Declare a new emitter.
+    val endCritical = m[Unit] // Declare a new emitter, unique for this call to `beginCritical`. site (
-    site (
       go { case endCritical(_) => ??? }
     )